dkraemer/calcsubnet-pwa-old/README.md

-# calcsub.net - An IP Subnet Calculator as Progressive Web App
+# calcsub.net - An IP Subnet Calculator as a PWA

 ## Development
 ### Requirements